OllieBurke/lisagap/README.md

 ## Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.
+Please see our [Contributing Guide](https://lisa-gap.readthedocs.io/en/latest/contributing.html) for detailed information on how to contribute to the project.

 ## Support